whosmatt/pwm-fan-cm3588-docker/README.md

 4. Run the command `systemctl daemon-reload`

 ## My setup
-My NAS is running in the case created using [https://github.com/vijaygill/CM3588-NAS-Case](https://github.com/vijaygill/CM3588-NAS-Case) which is a fork of great work by [https://github.com/Nighthater/CM3588-NAS-Case](https://github.com/Nighthater/CM3588-NAS-Case).
+My NAS is running in the case created using the great work by [https://github.com/Nighthater/CM3588-NAS-Case](https://github.com/Nighthater/CM3588-NAS-Case).

-In my repo, I have just modified the original case to be a bit taller.

 I am using a Noctua 80mm fan.